your mirror, and prolonging coating

 coatings should last at least a few years, but possibly as long as

 10-20 years in some ideal cases.
-If removing the
+They will inevitably lose

 labor-intensive or dangerous, and/or removing it for a week or two will